-The DonJoy IceMan CLEAR3 provides a clear advantage with controlled delivery of cold therapy helping patients and medical practitioners to easily manage post-operative pain and swelling.
-It helps reduce pain and swelling, speeding up rehabilitation.
+The DonJoy® IceMan Classic3TM delivers continuous cold therapy to help patients and medical practitioners easily manage post-operative pain and swelling, speeding patient recovery and rehabilitation.
 It provides extended cold therapy for a variety of indications and protocols as directed by medical professionals.
-The semi-closed loop circulations system maintains consistent and accurate temperatures.